 As you can see, the EMA example is only a fraction of the size of the RFA example.
 It is true that the number of lines of codes alone is not a sufficient indicator to evaluate the simplicity of an API.
 But in this case, you may not even feel the need to read the source code to decide if EMA is simpler than RFA.
 I let you be the judge.
 If you also consider that EMA outperforms RFA, then you may come to the conclusion that this new API is a good move forward.

-I think that the simplicity of EMA compared to RFA is the main reason why Thomson Reuters claims that EMA is an ease of use API.
+I think that the simplicity of EMA compared to RFA is the main reason why Refinitiv claims that EMA is an ease of use API.
 This point of view is equally shared by the many customers who migrated from RFA to EMA.

-But what if you do not have any prior knowledge of Thomson Reuters real time platforms and RFA, and must now learn EMA.
+But what if you do not have any prior knowledge of Refinitiv's real time platforms and RFA, and must now learn EMA.
 How easy will that be?

 EMA from the perspective of new developers

 I believe that two major strengths of this API make it easy to learn and use, even for a first experience:

 - EMA is a fluent API: The fluent aspect of EMA used in conjunction with the Intelligent Code Completion of modern Integrated Development Environments (IDEs) really makes code writing dead easy.
 Once you understood the basic concepts related to the real time platforms and once you know the entry point of the API, methods and parameters really fall under your fingers.
 Watch this video article for a demonstration of the fluentness of EMA coding.

 - EMA relies on convention over configuration: This simplifies the configuration of your applications to such an extent that you can even get rid of the EMA configuration file at the cost of a single additional line of code.
 This relieves developers from tedious configuration phases that sometimes block their learning process.